oxygenxml/oxygen-cmis-plugin/README.md

 Integration plugin between any CMIS enabled server and Oxygen XML Editor and Web Author.

+# Download
+You can download the CMIS plugin for Web Author from the [releases page](https://github.com/oxygenxml/oxygen-cmis-plugin/releases).

 # Build

-To build the project run
+Alternatively, to build the project run:

 ```
 mvn clean install